kaylanhua/cs262/design1/experimentation/engineering.md

 ## future work
+### general case
+- when someone logs out, bring them back to the "landing page"

 ### grpc section
 - could, instead of polling, wait for batches instead (i.e. longer wait time between polling)
 - wait for users to be done typing (or wait for the next menu reprisal) to show new messages, as opposed to consistent polling